thenewboston-blockchain/thenewboston-node/thenewboston_node/business_logic/docs/templates/blockchain-format.rst

 Block chunk file format
 ^^^^^^^^^^^^^^^^^^^^^^^

-Block chunk file contains multiple streamed serialized MessagePack objects: each block is serialized and the MessagePack_ binary appended to the file.
-(It is NOT a serialized array of blocks.)
+Block chunk file contains multiple streamed serialized MessagePack objects.
+Each block is serialized and the MessagePack_ binary appended to the file.
+It is NOT a serialized array of blocks.

 Block structure
 ^^^^^^^^^^^^^^^